 - Enables the country to import appropriate technologies

 Nepal imports more than it exports both in terms of items and value.
 Most of the things exported are agricultural products, handicrafts, and raw materials, which don’t earn much.
 It imports a lot of goods of daily uses and also expansive luxurious items.
-This has caused tremendous trade imbalance.
+This has caused a tremendous trade imbalance.

 Nepal doesn’t have yet well-developed industrial base.
 Its products are generally of low quality.
 At the same time, due to various reasons, the cost of production is also high.
 This makes Nepali products unable to compete in international markets.